 So it’s time to get your remortgage underway and you know that you are going to be asked how much is your property worth by the mortgage lender, Is it necessary for you to get an accurate valuation carried out prior to the remortgage?

-You don’t need to get your property valued prior to getting a remortgage.
+The good news is you don’t need to get a mortgage valuation or your property valued prior to getting a remortgage.
 You will, however, need to know roughly what the market value is before you start your remortgage.

 In this guide, we will show a couple of alternatives that you can use to learn a pretty accurate valuation of your property without having to pay for it to be valued.

 How do you value a house for a remortgage?

 When you apply for a remortgage there are a couple of initial details that the mortgage lender will need to know to be able to give a proposed remortgage value

 If you have recently moved into the property in the last 2 – 4 years this is quite a straightforward exercise.
 A good starting point is over the last few years house prices have increased by roughly 5% each year.
 You could, therefore, multiply each year by 5% and perhaps add a little on top if you have carried out any home improvements.

 If you have carried out any large home improvement projects on your property, for example, putting in new kitchens or bathrooms or perhaps having an extension done this can be a little more tricky.
 You would like to think that your property will have increased in value by at least the amount you have spent however this is not always the way.